Frequently Asked Questions

 A Bachelor’s degree in Biology, Biochemistry, Chemistry, Math, Physics, Computer Science, or related field is required.
 Although not explicitly required, research and computer programming experience are preferred.

-The average GPA of students who entered the program in 2016 was 3.6 on a 4.0 scale.
+The average GPA of students entering the program is 3.5 on a 4.0 scale.

 No, you are not required to take the GRE or any of the subject tests, but you may include your scores in the application if you’ve already taken it.